symfony-cmf/create-bundle/README.md

 This bundle is part of the [Symfony Content Management Framework (CMF)](http://cmf.symfony.com/) and licensed under the [MIT License](LICENSE).

-The CreateBundle integrates CreateJS and the CreatePHP helper library into Symfony2.
+The CreateBundle integrates [Create.js](http://createjs.org/) and the [CreatePHP](https://github.com/flack/createphp) helper library into Symfony2.

-CreateJS is a comprehensive web editing interface for Content Management Systems.
+Create.js is a comprehensive web editing interface for Content Management Systems.
 Using RDFa annotations in the content, it makes any content editable directly in the front end.